sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 of data epoch for a given electrode, the activity will be either close to one value or the other.
 To detect these distributions, a statistical measure called kurtosis is useful.
-Kurtosis is also known as the fourth cumulant of the distribution (the skewness, variance and mean being the first three).
+Kurtosis is also known as the fourth cumulant of the distribution (the skewness, variance, and mean being the first three).
 A high positive kurtosis value indicates an abnormally 'peaky' distribution of activity in a data epoch, while a high negative kurtosis value indicates abnormally flat activity distribution.
 Once more, single- and all-channel thresholds are defined in terms of standard deviations from mean kurtosis value.
-For example, enter the following parameters under ''find abnormal distribution '' press*Calculate* (which calls function [pop_rejkurt.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_rejkurt.m)), then press
+For example, enter the following parameters under ''find abnormal distribution '' press *Calculate* (which calls function [pop_rejkurt.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_rejkurt.m)), then press
 *PLOT*.